-Our MSc Management pathways provide an introduction to management followed by a detailed exploration of a specific area of management theory and practice, in this case Human Resources Management in an international context.
+Our MSc Management pathways provide an introduction to management followed by a detailed exploration of a specific area of management theory and practice, in this case human resource management in an international context.
 The programme attracts students from around the globe and you will work with students with different backgrounds and interests.

-Within this MSc pathway, students develop an in-depth understanding of Human Resource Management theory and practice across borders.
-You will critically evaluate areas including cross-cultural management, comparative employment relations and HRM, and the Human Resources practices of international organisations.
+Within this MSc pathway, you will develop an in-depth understanding of human resource management theory and practice across borders.
+You will critically evaluate areas including cross-cultural management, comparative employment relations and HRM, and the human resource practices of international organisations.

 We aim to guide, teach and develop analytical and confident critical thinkers.
 You will gain insight into the nature of management and international HRM and will be armed with the knowledge to apply management theory to practice.
 Group work and presentations, often based on industry case studies, allow practical application of theory and develop the teamwork and communication skills expected in today's workplace.

-Bristol is an entrepreneurial city and home to SETSquared, the world’s top university business incubator (UBI Global).
+Bristol is an entrepreneurial city and home to SETSquared, the world's top university business incubator (UBI Global).
 You will be taught by leading academics whose research tackles the global societal issues facing modern management.
-78 per cent of the School of Management’s research is rated as world leading or internationally excellent (REF 2014), reflecting its impact in shaping policy and practice.
+88% of our business and management research is rated as 'world-leading' or 'internationally excellent' (REF 2021), reflecting its impact in shaping policy and practice.

 - UK: full-time